Real Option Pricing using Quantum Computers: Alternative schedule for QAMC

-Do not confuse $P_{\ket{0}}$ from the square root encoding from the $\bar{P}_{\ket{0}}$ in the direct encoding.
-The former one refers to the probability of measuring zero in the last register when the unitary $U_{\sqrt{F}}U_S$ is applied.
-The latter one refers to the probability of measuring the eigenstate zero when the unitary $U_S^{\dagger} U_F U_S$ is applied.
+Note the difference between $P_{\ket{0}}$ from the square root encoding in Equation \eqref{eq:quantum_estimation} and $P_{\overline{\ket{0}}}$ from the direct encoding in Equation \eqref{eq:projection_zero}.
+The former one refers to the probability of measuring zero in the last register when the unitary $U_{\text{SRE}}$ is applied.
+The latter refers to the probability of measuring the eigenstate zero when the unitary $U_{\text{DE}}$ is applied.